solana-program/associated-token-account/p-ata/README.md

 ## Overview

 `p-ata` follows `p-token` as a highly-optimized core Solana program.
-One of the most popular programs on Solana, `p-ata` uses [`pinocchio`](https://github.com/anza-xyz/pinocchio) to optimize compute units while being fully compatible with the original implementation &mdash; i.e., support the exact same instruction and account layouts as SPL Associated Token Account, byte for byte.
+One of the most popular programs on Solana, `p-ata` uses [`pinocchio`](https://github.com/anza-xyz/pinocchio) to optimize compute units while being fully compatible with the original implementation – i.e., support the exact same instruction and account layouts as SPL Associated Token Account, byte for byte.

 ## Features

 - `no_std` crate
-- Same instruction and account layout as SPL Token
+- Same instruction and account layout as SPL Associated Token Account
 - Minimal CU usage

 ## Additional Features